tdwg/mids/current-drafts/MIDS-definition-v0.16-28May2022.md

 > Note 6:	It is not precluded and is encouraged that institutions publish information beyond the minimum.
 However, information does not qualify as meeting a specific MIDS level unless all the information elements expected at that level are available with actual values.

-# 4 Information content and element mappings for MIDS Level 1 (normative)
+# 4 Information content and element mappings for each MIDS Level (normative)

 Sections 4.1 & 4.2 summarise in tables the information elements expected to be present at MIDS levels 1 and 0 respectively.
 Full definitions of each information element, their mappings to other standards, constraints and examples are specified in tables in section 4.5.